NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 sudo apt update && apt install git

 cd /home/<your linux user>
-git clone https://github.tik.uni-stuttgart.de/IAS/sopias4_ws # Make sure the URL is right can vary
+git clone https://github.tik.uni-stuttgart.de/IAS/sopias4_ws # Make sure the URL is right (can vary)
 ```
 If you use Windows and WSL2, then it is recommended to install WSL2 first and then clone it also under the home path inside your WSL2.
 This improves performance by a lot.
 However, you can also clone it directly on Windows first, install then WSL2 and copy it later inside WSL2.
 Your WSL2 instance is shown as `Linux` inside Windows File Explorer (choose your installed WSL2 distro which is Ubuntu by default).

 After you have installed ROS2, you can follow the installation guide depending on your host operating system.

 ## Installing ROS2 and necessary applications
-### Recommended for Linux: Running in Docker using Dev Containers (Visual Studio Code)
+### Recommended: Running in Docker using Dev Containers (Visual Studio Code)
 Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS 2 Distribution without the necessity to change your operating system or use a virtual machine.
 If you want to use the pre-configured Dev Container, then the configuration is found in `.devcontainer/`.
 This also installs all required packages automatically on setup.
 However, a few steps are still needed:
 1. Install `docker`
     - For Ubuntu:
+      - Run:
         ```Bash
+        # 1. Required dependencies
         sudo apt-get update
-        sudo apt-get install ca-certificates curl gnupg
+        sudo apt-get -y install apt-transport-https ca-certificates curl gnupg lsb-release

-        sudo install -m 0755 -d /etc/apt/keyrings
+        # 2. GPG key
-        curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg
+        curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg
-        sudo chmod a+r /etc/apt/keyrings/docker.gpg

-        echo \
-        "deb [arch="$(dpkg --print-architecture)" signed-by=/etc/apt/keyrings/docker.gpg] https://download.docker.com/linux/ubuntu \
+        # 3. Use stable repository for Docker
-        "$(. /etc/os-release && echo "$VERSION_CODENAME")" stable" | \
-        sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
+        echo  "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

+        # 4. Install Docker
         sudo apt-get update
-        sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
+        sudo apt-get -y install docker-ce docker-ce-cli containerd.io
         ```
         You can verify your install by running
         ```bash
         sudo docker run hello-world
         ```
-    - For Windows:
-        - Install WSL2:
-            - Open Powershell (or Terminal) as administrator
-            - Run command `wsl --install`.
-This installs a Ubuntu-Subsystem
-            - In pure Windows fashion, restart your computer
-            - After the restart, a terminal should open a window and complete installation.
-You should be prompted to enter credentials for the new user.
-It doesn't matter, but make sure you can remember them as you can need them in the future
-        - Download the [Docker Desktop installer](https://www.docker.com/products/docker-desktop/) and execute it to install docker
-2. Add your current Linux user which is used inside the container to the docker group:
+      - Add your current Linux user which is used inside the container to the docker group:
         ```bash
         sudo groupadd docker
         sudo usermod -aG docker $USER
         newgrp docker
         ```
+    - For Windows: Follow the [Windows Docker setup guide](#install-docker-on-windows)
-3. Open the workspace
+2. Open the workspace
-4. Download and install Visual Studio Code
+3. If not done already: Download and install Visual Studio Code
-5. In Visual Studio Code: Go to the extensions tab and install the extension Dev Containers
+4. In Visual Studio Code: Go to the extensions tab and install the extension Dev Containers
-6. Set the `ROS_DOMAIN_ID` inside `devcontainer.json` to the number of the Turtlebot you want to control e.g. set it to 2 if you want to use /turtle2.
+5. Set the `ROS_DOMAIN_ID` inside `devcontainer.json` to the number of the Turtlebot you want to control e.g. set it to 2 if you want to use /turtle2.
 Use the devcontainer-file which sits in the folder which represents your GPU (note: Nvidia is untested, remember that often the iGPU of the processor is configured to be used in Linux)
-7. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`.
+6. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`.
 Take the one which suits best for your platform
-8. Lean back and take a coffee.
+7. Lean back and take a coffee.
 The initial start of the environment can take a while (5-10 minutes)
-9. If you want to start the dev container in the future, simply open the workspace inside of Visual Studio code and then run the command from step 7
+8. If you want to start the dev container in the future, simply open the workspace inside of Visual Studio code and then run the command from step 7

 ### Linux: Run directly on host (deprecated)
 It is assumed that you use Ubuntu or another Ubuntu-based distribution.
 If you use another one, you have to adjust the `apt`-commands to the package manager of your distribution.